rocketacademy/marketing-website/src/pages/faq/index.md

         1. Coding Basics is currently free for all interested students.
 [Apply now](https://rocketacademy.co/application)!

-        2. Details on Software Engineering Bootcamp tuition fees can be found here.
+        2. Details on Software Engineering Coding Bootcamp tuition fees can be found here.
 We accept payment via credit card, or if you are based in Singapore, PayNow.

-        3. Payment is required prior to the start of the course to secure your spot in the program.
+        3. Payment is required prior to the start of the coding course to secure your spot in the program.
 codingbasics:
   heading: Coding Basics
   sidebarlabel: Coding Basics